Time-dependent Hierarchical Dirichlet Model for Timeline Generation: THDT MODEL FOR TIMELINE GENERATION

 \subsection{Tree-based Sentence Selection}

-In HDM, each node from the tree is associated with a distribution over vocabularies and each sentence is represented by a path in the tree.
-We assume that sentences (or words) sharing similar paths should be more similar to each other because of the sharing topics.
-Let $L$ denote the set of leaf nodes in the tree.
-The similarity between two words $w_1$ and $w_2$ is obtained by first calculating the Jensen-Shannon divergence between them\footnote{Since Kullback-Leibler divergence is asymmetric, we adopt Jensen-Shannon divergence in this paper, which is symmetric and nonnegative.}. .
-Let $T_i$ denote a collection of words. $T_i=\{w|w\in T_i\}$. $q(T|node_i)=\frac{1}{|T|}\sum_{w\in T}p(w|node_i)$.
-And the KL divergence between two collections of words are defined as follows:
+tHDT model constructs a hierarchical structure by locating candidate words on the nodes of tree.
+Each word is represented by a path and we assume that words sharing similar paths should be more similar to each other as they share the similar topics.
+The similarity between two words $w_1$ and $w_2$ is obtained by firstly calculating the Jensen-Shannon divergence between two sentences\footnote{Since Kullback-Leibler divergence is asymmetric, we adopt Jensen-Shannon divergence in this paper, which is symmetric and nonnegative.}.